 Central’s Bethlehem Choir includes boys and girls from Pre-Kindergarten through first grade.
 They learn music fundamentals, vocal techniques and worship readiness skills, and they sing in worship several times during the church year.
-The directors are Lucy Trumbull and Matt Baum.
+The director is Vicki Fey.
 The Bethlehem Choir rehearses on Sunday mornings at 9 a.m.

 Central’s Nazareth Choir includes boys and girls in second through fifth grades.
 With our graded choir program, children continue to build on their musical foundation, adding singing in parts, reading music, and learning hymns and service music for worship.
 Rachel Stewart directs this choir and Rick Wornat is the accompanist.
 The Nazareth Choir rehearses at 9 a.m.
 Sunday mornings.

 The Jerusalem Choir is for both middle and high school youth from sixth through twelfth grades.
 This choir sings in worship approximately once a month from September – May, and makes occasional choir trips or combined music and mission trips.
 The Jerusalem Choir rehearses Sunday afternoons prior to Sunday evening youth group.
 Rachel Stewart is the director of the Jerusalem Choir, and Karen Brown is the accompanist.